Alison Jenkins Jayman, PhD | Research Associate

 Katherine Laxer, PhD | Postdoctoral Fellow

 Kate’s research focuses on workers in health and social care with particular attention to issues of gender, race/ethnicity, immigration, support work, and precariousness.
-With Dr. Tamara Daly, Kate is researching the relationship between heart disease, diabetes and the social determinants of health among South Asian populations, in addition to caregivers in long term care.
-Her background is in sociology, feminist political economy and quantitative labour force mapping.
+Kate is working on several projects with Tamara Daly, including researching caregivers in long-term care and investigating the relationship between heart disease, diabetes and the social determinants of health among South Asian populations in the Toronto area.
+Kate is a co-investigator on two projects, including with the SSHRC-funded Insight Grant, What’s Past is Prologue: Comparing Long Term Care Workers and Working Conditions Between Canada and Nordic Countries 10 Years Later (PI Dr. Tamara Daly).
+Her background is in sociology and feminist political economy.

 Laxer, K., F. F. Jacobsen, L. Lloyd, M. Goldmann, S. Day, J. A. Choiniere, and P. Vaillancourt Rosenau.
 (2015).
 Comparing Nursing Home Assistive Personnel in Five Countries.
 Ageing International, Nov 12 2015.